-Trans women are 10 times more likely to report having been diagnosed with HIV 13% of women diagnosed with HIV for the first time in 2020 were Indigenous women 25% of women newly diagnosed in 2020 were exposed through injection drug use The scale of the above diagram is not representative of quantitative data it is for graphic purposes only.
-Ontario HIV Epidemiology and Surveillance Initiative.
-A Snapshot of HIV Diagnoses and the HIV Care Cascade Among Women in Ontario, March 9, 2022.
-Ontario HIV Epidemiology and Surveillance Initiative.
-HIV diagnoses in Ontario, 2020.
-Toronto, Ontario, August 22, 2022.
-Ontario HIV Epidemiology and Surveillance Initiative: Women & HIV in Ontario (2021) Community Driven Consultations What We Did 4.0 WHAI's community consultation process was designed and grounded in values of community development and collective impact.
+The scale of the above diagram is not representative of quantitative data -

+&lt;sup>3 Ontario HIV Epidemiology and Surveillance Initiative: Women & HIV in Ontario (2021)

+Community Driven Consultations

+What We Did

+WHAI's community consultation process was designed and grounded in values of community development and collective impact.
 Particularly in processes that emphasized deepening relationships with community, practicing listening and conversation, inclusivity, and adopting a strengths-based approach in knowledge gathering and review.

 Informed by community knowledge holders, including people living with HIV, researchers and partners, the knowledge gathering and review processes were co-created to be inclusive and accessible to WHAI's priority populations of women across the province.
 The consultation was based in de-colonial, anti-racist, participatory and trauma-informed practices from the early planning stages through implementation, theming, and completion.
 Consideration was also given to flexibility and inclusivity given the ongoing impact of COVID-19 and related public health restrictions throughout the consultation process.

 Consultation involved the following steps: